ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   A Client can access this resource in order to join the group with name GROUPNAME, or later as a group member to retrieve the current group keying material.
 These operations are described in {{ssec-key-distribution-exchange}} and {{ssec-key-material-retrieval}}, respectively.

-  If the value of the GROUPNAME URI path and the group name in the access token scope ('gname' in {{ssec-authorization-response}}) do not match, the KDC MUST implement a mechanism to map the GROUPNAME value in the URI to the group name, in order to refer to the correct group (REQ7).
+  If the value of the GROUPNAME URI path and the group name in the access token scope ('gname' in {{ssec-authorization-response}}) are not required to coincide, the KDC MUST implement a mechanism to map the GROUPNAME value in the URI to the group name, in order to refer to the correct group (REQ7).

 * /ace-group/GROUPNAME/pub-key : this resource is invariant once established, and contains the public keys of all the members of the group with name GROUPNAME.